ThijsWaalders/WallBot/README.md

 [Web Accessibility - Udacity Course](https://classroom.udacity.com/courses/ud891)

+Use [pa11y](https://github.com/pa11y/pa11y) to check the accessibility of your project

 #### General advice about alt attributes

 - Use proper `alt="...";` tags so they make sense when e.g someone uses a screen reader